 The 2013 workshop on olive oil authentication held in Madrid provides statistics that illustrate that almost one in three olive oils sampled in Canada, and one in four in Spain failed the fraud tests.
 The widespread contamination of extra virgin oil has called for stringent tests.
 The European Union’s Horizon 2020 research program includes a study project on olive oil authentication.

 FTIR is an ideal method for oils.
-It only needs minimal sample preparation, and can identify and quantify adulterants by spotting suspicous functional groups using a fingerprint approach.
+It only needs minimal sample preparation and can identify and quantify adulterants by spotting suspicious functional groups using a fingerprinting approach.

 An FTIR process performed with attenuated total reflection and multivariate analysis can be used to examine the mixing of peanut oil with extra virgin olive oil.
 The study analyzed two groups of frequencies to develop a strong regression model, which were from 2,750 to 3,050 cm-1 in the functional group region, and from 600 to 1,800 cm-1 in the fingerprint region.
 A process was designed to detect contaminant oils at 0.5% v/v levels.
 The FTIR spectra established that each oil sample has a distinct fingerprint.

 The authenticity of olive oil samples in their original state can be proven with the Pearl™.
 Pearl’s accuracy enables the detection of a chemical fingerprint of low-grade oils at low concentrations.
 Its design ensures viscous oils can be easily removed after they are measured, avoiding errors in subsequent experiments.